sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     ![Open Role Collection](openrolecollection.png)

 5. Click **Add Role** and select these roles to add them to the role collection one by one.
 In **Add Role** popup, click **Save** after each selection.

+    > The application identifier changes depending upon the region where the BPM services are entitled from.
+You will notice a different number at the end of the application identifier if the region is not Europe(Frankfurt).

       ![Roles](addrole.png)